EnotinMax/skald/README.md

 ### 📖 About the Project
 **KGMarketPlace** is a comprehensive mod for Valheim that introduces a fully functional marketplace system, complete with interactive NPC dialogues and a quest system.

-To make the creation and management of complex dialogue trees and quest configurations as easy as possible, we have developed a dedicated **Web Utility**.
+To make the creation and management of complex dialogue trees and quest configurations as easy as possible, we have developed a dedicated **Web Utility Skald's Forge**.
 This tool allows modders and server admins to visually design interactions and export them directly into the `.cfg` files required by the mod.

 ### 🌟 Web Utility Features
 *   **Visual Node Tree:** Design and view complex dialogue and quest connections in an intuitive, browser-based node editor.